smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 RESPECT NULLS - Respect null values in the dataset when computing the first value over a partition.
 RESPECT NULLS is the default behavior if a NULLS option is not specified.

-Note, there was a bug fix in SQL Server 2022 CU4 related to IGNORE NULLS in LAG and LEAD.
+Note that there was a bug fix in SQL Server 2022 CU4 related to IGNORE NULLS in LAG and LEAD.

 ```
 WITH cte_Lag_Lead AS